 These emotions are completely natural, of course.
 That said, it’s also important to acknowledge that humans, as a general rule, tend to experience challenges with uncertainty.
 Difficulty bearing the burden of not knowing can leave you lost in a maze of “whys” and “what ifs.”

-What’s more, you’re not living through the same turmoil and pain, so alternate options might stand out clearly to you:
+What’s more, you may not be living through the same turmoil and pain, so alternate options might stand out more clearly to you:

 - “If only they …”